alexdlaird/java-ngrok-example-play/README.md

 ```

 Then create a [`NgrokApplicatinLifecycle` class](https://github.com/alexdlaird/java-ngrok-example-play/blob/main/app/services/NgrokApplicationLifecycle.scala).
-If `ngrok.enabled` config flag is set, we want to initialize `java-ngrok` when Play is booting in a `dev` environment.
+If `ngrok.enabled` config flag is set, `java-ngrok` will be initialized when Play is booting in a `dev` environment.

 ```scala
 @Singleton